huggingface/dataset-viewer/docs/source/statistics.md

 For audio data, the distribution of audio files durations is computed.
 The following measures are returned:

-* minimum, maximum, mean, and standard deviation of audio files durations
+* minimum, maximum, mean, median, and standard deviation of audio files durations
 * number and proportion of `null` values
 * histogram of audio files durations with 10 bins